BabyCues logo Nurture your newborn's digestive comfort. Check out my bestselling book!Yes please

 A common formula choice by some health professionals for both kinds of Dairy Allergy is soy formula.
 However, this is not a healthy formula for any child and you can read more about that here or click on the link to the right above.
 In relation to dairy reactions, one study says this “soy formula is not recommended before 6 months of age due to it containing isoflavones, which may exert a weak oestrogenic effect.
 There is also a risk of cross-reactivity: up to 14% of those with IgE-mediated cow’s milk allergy also react to soy, and up to 60% of those with non-IgE-mediated cow’s milk allergy.”4

-The Irish Allergy Food Allergy Network has this great overview of what to avoid if your child does have a true Dairy Allergy (Dairy IgE) shown by the completition of appropriate testing outlined below ...
+The Irish Food Allergy Network has this great overview of what to avoid if your child does have a true Dairy Allergy (Dairy IgE) shown by the completition of appropriate testing outlined below ...

 • Avoid cow, goat, sheep, horse, camel, donkey and buffalo milk and their products